dolthub/dolt/doc/intro.md

 This command is trivial and causes basically zero IO.
 Noms checks whether the destination database has the chunk pointed to by `foo`, finds that it does (obviously, because it is in the same database), and then adds a new dataset pointing at that chunk.

-Syncs across database can be effiicent by the same logic if the destination database already has all or most of the chunks required chunks.
+Syncs across database can be efficient by the same logic if the destination database already has all or most of the chunks required chunks.

 See [Noms Command Line Tour](cli-tour.md) for more on the command-line interface to Noms.